AlexanderDJackson/SE2/README.md

 Include logo/demo screenshot etc.

 ## Tech/framework used
--Java
+-Java 1.8
--Apache Maven
+-Apache Maven 3.8.4

 ## Features
 The library consists of TOML Parser that:

--Get keys/values from a TOML object
+-Parses key/value pairs from a TOML object and stores them in HashMaps

--Output TOML data in various formats, such as a Hash Table, each data type defined in the TOML specification (DateTime, Array, String, Integer, etc.)
+-Output TOML data in various formats and data types defined in the TOML specifications (https://toml.io/en/v1.0.0)(DateTime, Array, String, Integer, etc.)

--Mutate the TOML object
+-Update the TOML file by adding objects and manipulating the HashMap key/value pairs as needed

--Outputting the TOML object as a file/stream/string
+-Output the TOML object as a file/stream/string

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Installation
-Provide step by step series of examples and explanations about how to get a development env running.
+Import SE2Toml.java library at the top of your Java file that you wish to use the library functionalities in.

 ## Tests
-Describe and show how to run the tests with code examples.
+Tests are stored in the src > test > java > TomlTest.java file of the Maven project folder.
+All tests adhere to the specifications of JUnit and are run through Apache Maven's mvn test command.
+For example: when in the SE2 folder in the terminal, run **mvn test** Also, navigate to the TomlTest.java folder to see the things that are being test and how they are relevant to the project.

 ## How to use?
 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.